 Sila

-In the context of the Supramundane or Noble Eightfold Path, the role of Sila shifts.
-Here, the purpose is to purify the mind so that our actions, speech, and way of living don’t trap us in worldly distractions.
-It's about elevating our consciousness and freeing ourselves from attachment to the world.
+Within the Supramundane or Noble Eightfold Path, the role of Sila transforms.
+Here, the focus shifts to purifying the mind so that one’s actions, speech, and way of living do not entangle them in worldly distractions.
+It is elevating our consciousness and freeing ourselves from attachment to the world.

 Sila The Letting Go of Desires and Aversions